derykmakgill/website/research-bounties.md

 title: Research Bounties On Documents
 ---

+I like to think I'm good at tracking things down that nobody else can find, yet things often elude me still.
+This page lists my failures.
+Strikethroughs mean I've found the document or the bounty has been filled.

 ## Bitcoin

 - Nakamoto, Satoshi. *"Electronic Cash Without a Trusted Third Party,"* [http://www.upload.ae/file/6157/ecash-pdf.html](http://www.upload.ae/file/6157/ecash-pdf.html), 2008.  <span class="footnote"><span class="fnHide"> (Footnote: </span>I was once played by someone trying to pass off a forgery as real and I was silly enough not to check the meta data first in my excitement.
 Fortunately I didn't lose money because the person who passed the document on wasn't aiming for that.<span class="fnHide">)</span></span>